noaione/yuusha-shoukan-ln/sources/v09/chapter2.md

 [I don’t know if it’s Lili’s fault or not but...
 It’s true that you’ve been avoiding Kaito-san lately, right?]

 [T-That’s not it...
-It’s not like I.... was avoiding him...]
+It’s not like I... was avoiding him...]

 [Geez, for just a kiss or two, how long are you going to drag this out...
 I know that you’re feeling awkward, but you could just mend that kind of stuff along